Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 ### Inverter Standard cell Layout & SPICE extraction

 - The Magic layout of a CMOS inverter will be used so as to intergate the inverter with the picorv32a design.
-To do this, inverter magic file is sourced from <b>vsdstdcelldesign</b> by cloning it within the <b>openlane_working_dir/openlane</b> directory as follows:
+To do this, inverter magic file is sourced from `vsdstdcelldesign` by cloning it within the `openlane_working_dir/openlane` directory as follows:

 git clone https://github.com/nickson-jose/vsdstdcelldesign